yashmahadev/dev_portfolio/README.md

 ## Customizing Content

-There are two ways to customize your portfolio content:
+There are multiple ways to customize your portfolio content:

-### 1. Edit the JSON file directly
+### 1. Edit the JSON file directly (Development)

-Modify the file at `src/data/portfolio-data.json`.
+Modify the file at `src/data/portfolio-data.json` and rebuild your project.

-### 2. Use the built-in Data Editor
+### 2. Use the built-in Data Editor (Development Only)

 1. Start both the development server and API server:
 ```bash